Databricks Zerobus Ingest — The Best Bus Is No Bus

 Handle the two exceptions gracefully NonRetriableException, ZerobusException.

-Even though Zerobus periodically issues data file compactions, so you don’t need to worry about the small files
+Even though Zerobus Ingest periodically issues data file compactions, so you don’t need to worry about the small files

 Don’t forget to create a table with appropriate data types before you run the client

-Zerobus Deep Dive
+Zerobus Ingest Deep Dive

 While the experience is simple, the engineering is sophisticated!